 - Some headers of the input HTTP/2 message need to be integrity protected and ciphered.

-- Some payload part of the input HTTP/2 message need to be integrity protected and ciphered.
+- Some content part of the input HTTP/2 message need to be integrity protected and ciphered.

 - The input HTTP/2 message has two multipart/related binary content out of which one binary content needs to be integrity protected and ciphered while the other is only required to be integrity protected.

-- The headers and payload that are not required to be integrity protected and ciphered in the input HTTP/2 message need to be only integrity protected.
+- The headers and content that are not required to be integrity protected and ciphered in the input HTTP/2 message need to be only integrity protected.

 The N32fReformattedReqMessage for this example looks like